Patrons checking a book out of Owens Library must bring the book and their valid ID to the Library Services Desk on first floor.

-- The Northwest Library’s primary users are Northwest students, faculty, and staff who have priority usage of Library resources.
+- B.D.
+Owens Library’s primary users are Northwest students, faculty, and staff who have priority usage of Library resources.

 - Minors between the ages of 14-17 without a valid Northwest Missouri State University Identification card must submit a signed Parental Permission Consent Form, which outlines general behavioral expectations and internet access guidelines.
 Forms are available from and should be returned to the Library Services Desk.
 The form must be signed by the parent and the child and be on file in the Library before access to computers will be permitted.